mr-joelM/gamers-parlour-backend/hosting.md

 **\*\* This file is only relevant for an advanced task.
 You can ignore this until then! \*\***

-Before you do this, please make your own public repo so that you can share this project as part of your portfolio by doing the following:
+.Before you do this, please make your own public repo so that you can share this project as part of your portfolio by doing the following:

 1. Create a new _public_ GitHub repository, and do **not** initialise the project with a readme, .gitignore or license.
 2. From your _local_ copy of your repository, push your code to your new respository using the following commands: